Hood (Marvel Comics): Beyond!

 Alongside Spider-Man, Venom, Gravity, Medusa, Hank Pym, the Wasp, Kraven the Hunter, and Firebird, the Hood finds himself transported to the reconstructed Battleworld.
 While in transit, they are told that one victor will have a wish granted by the Beyonder, should the other combatants die.
 The Hood attempts to capitalize on this by using his invisibility to launch a sneak attack on the gathered heroes and villains, but is battered by Kraven, using his enhanced sense of smell.
 During the confusion of the Hood's attack, Venom manages to impale Spider-Man through the chest.

-Crashlanding on Battleworld and losing Spider-Man's body, the group encounters Deathlok, who assists them in battle against Dragon Man.
-After the battle, the Hood follows Kraven as the latter encounters Spider-Man, who has a gaping chest wound but is still alive.
+Crashlanding on Battleworld and losing Spider-Man's body, the group encounters Deathlok who assists them in battle against Dragon Man.
+After the battle, the Hood follows Kraven as the latter encounters Spider-Man who has a chest wound but is still alive.
 After Kraven leaves, the Hood then reveals himself and shoots Spider-Man in the knees.

 The Hood takes Spider-Man to the camp and forces him to reveal himself as the original Space Phantom.
 After battling the Space Phantom, the Hood accompanies the group into Limbo to wait for the Space Phantom to appear when he chooses his next target for impersonation.
 In Limbo, Venom destroys the portal on Battleworld, claiming victory, and the Hood and Gravity bond.

 Using the Space Phantom to return to Battleworld, the group confronts Venom and realizes that Uatu the Watcher is there.
 Pym shoots the group, seemingly killing them all, to draw out the Beyonder.
-In truth, this is the Stranger, who is fooled by Pym shrinking the entire group down.
+In truth, this is the Stranger who is fooled by Pym shrinking the entire group down.
 The Hood then attacks the Stranger alongside the other combatants, before the Stranger leaves.

 With Battleworld crumbling since the Stranger's will is no longer holding it together, the Hood and the others escape, but not before Gravity sacrifices his life to save the group.
 While on Earth, he attends Gravity's funeral with Sara.
 Some time after this, Sara gives birth to his child.
 Gravity is returned to life a short time later.